stackitcloud/stackit-cli/docs/stackit_argus_scrape-configs_generate-payload.md

 ### SEE ALSO

-* [stackit argus scrape-configs](./stackit_argus_scrape-configs.md)	 - Provides functionality for scraping configs in Argus.
+* [stackit argus scrape-configs](./stackit_argus_scrape-configs.md)	 - Provides functionality for scrape configs in Argus.